 Health, Athletic Training, Recreation & Kinesiology

-The department also offers a teaching endorsement in driver education, and minor programs in health education, outdoor education and pre-professional clinical studies.
+The department also offers a teaching endorsement in driver education, and minor programs in health education, outdoor education, coaching, and pre-professional clinical studies.

-A variety of activity classes, whose goal is to develop fitness and skills in life-time sport and recreation, are offered to all students.
+A variety of activity classes, whose goal is to develop fitness and skills in life-time sports and recreation, are offered to all students.

 The Bachelor of Science Therapeutic Recreation degree is an accredited program of the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT)and reflects the National Council for Therapeutic Recreation Certification (NCTRC) competencies.
 The program provides students with a comprehensive foundation of: liberal arts, biological and health sciences, social sciences, disability studies and leisure theory.
 The technical aspects of the Therapeutic Recreation profession are taught within specialty courses.